Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The camera body retails for $496.95 without the kit lens (I bought it used “like new” from Amazon for $439 with shipping), the lens for $499 (I bought it used “like new” from Amazon for $400.49 with shipping).

-Mario is a champion of shooting in manual, and has insisted from the beginning that I only shoot in manual, figuring out the cryptic combinations of aperture, shutter speed, and ISO to deliver the best exposure possible.
-Mario would flip out if he saw me clandestinely shift the camera into auto!
+On of my friends is a champion of shooting in manual, and has insisted from the beginning that I only shoot in manual, figuring out the cryptic combinations of aperture, shutter speed, and ISO to deliver the best exposure possible.
+He would flip out if he saw me clandestinely shift the camera into auto!

 It’s a bit frustrating, especially after being so used to shooting everything on my iPhone, but I’m getting better at it.
 And the camera and the lens really are wonderful.
 Here are some pictures that I took in the North End yesterday.